-This approach should give a clear and concise estimate of the cost to construct the subject improvements.
-The type of cost (reproduction or replacement) and source(s) of the cost data should be reported.
-Cost comparables are desirable; however, alternative cost information may be obtained from Marshall & Swift Valuation Service or similar publications.
-The section, class, page, etc. should be referenced.
+This approach shouldmust give a clear and concise estimate of the cost to construct the subject improvements.
+The type of cost (reproduction or replacement) and source(s) of the cost data shouldmust be reported.
+Cost comparables are desirable; however, alternative Ccost information may be obtained from Marshall & Swift Valuation Service or similar publications.
+The section, class, page, etc. shouldmust be referenced.
 All soft costs and entrepreneurial profit must be addressed and documented.

 All applicable forms of depreciation must be discussed and analyzed.
-Such discussion must be consistent with the description of the improvements analysis.

-The land value estimate should include:
+Such discussion must be consistent with the description of the improvements analysis.-The land value estimate must should include:

 - A sufficient number of sales which are current, comparable, and similar to the subject in terms of highest and best use. - Comparable sales information should include address and/or legal description, tax assessor's parcel number(s), sales price, date of sale, grantor, grantee, and adequate description of property transferred. - The final value estimate should fall within the adjusted and unadjusted value ranges.
+A sufficient number of sales which are current, comparable, and similar to the subject in terms of highest and best use; comparable sales information must include address and/or legal description, tax assessor's parcel number(s), sales price, date of sale, grantor, grantee, and adequate description of property transferred; the final value estimate should fall within the adjusted value ranges; the appraisal must identify if there is excess land and the quantity of the excess land.
+Excess land must not be part of the land value as tax credit funds are only for the subject property.

-Consideration and appropriate cash equivalent adjustments to the comparable sales price should be made when applicable:
+Consideration and appropriate cash equivalent adjustments to the following comparable sales prices shouldmust be made when applicable:

 - Property rights conveyed

 - Financing terms

 - Conditions of sale

 - Location

 - Highest and best use

-- Physical characteristics (e.g., topography, size, shape, etc.).
+- Physical characteristics (e.g., topography, size, shape, flood plain, utilities, etc.).

 - Other characteristics (e.g., existing/proposed entitlements, special assessments, etc.).

+Property rights conveyed; financing terms; conditions of sale; location; highest and best use; physical characteristics (e.g., topography, size, shape, flood plain, utilities, etc.); other characteristics (e.g., existing/proposed entitlements, special assessments, etc.).